 What you should do before Flashing the TWRP

-- Unlock the bootloader of Android device.
+- Unlock the bootloader of an Android device.
 Only you have unlocked the bootloader of the device, flashing the TWRP recovery is available.
 Most bootloaders are locked, as well as encrypted to make sure users stick to the Android OS version manufactured by the developers.

 - Download a compatible version of TWRP.
 Make sure that the version of TWRP is applicable to your Android in case of any device specific quirks.
 Do a little reach on the TWRP website.